 As for 4K video capability, this model is capable of capturing 4K video in full HD.
-It also offers different audio and video options for more dramatic and beautiful footages.
+It also offers different audio and video options for more dramatic and beautiful footage.
 This versatile camera is perfect for both photography and video enthusiasts.

 Design & Features

 The Leica S-Type 007 has a magnesium alloy body design that looks simple and minimalistic but equipped with significant shooting controls and a lens mount.
 Its exterior is similar with the other S-series models, with a comfortable grip for better handling and is weather-sealed to prevent dust and moist from entering.
 It also has a base that can be mounted on a tripod.

 The body is covered by a rubber material for added durability.
 At the back of the camera, joy-stick control can be accommodated.
 It also has a hot shoe and a support for an external flash.
 For vertical shooting, the base is designed to accommodate the optional Multifunctional Hand Grip S.